-- o Tranche 3 Complete Partial Acquisitions Appraisals by June 2027 - o Complete Utility Relocations on Townsend St. by March 2028 - 0 - o Tranche 3 Complete Partial Acquisitions by June 2028 - NTP Civil and Tunnel Contract by June 2028 - Complete all mined excavation and Track and Systems installation by November 2033. - Complete Track and Rail Systems by January 2034. - Complete testing and commissioning by December 2034. - Complete Pre-Revenue testing by May 2035. - Target RSD May 31, 2035. - It had been previously reported that the schedule for securing a street vacation had been compressed and accelerated to match the construction need date to start Utility Relocations.
-The public outreach is slated for early 2025, anticipating that letters of consent will be sent to adjoining property owners in the Spring of 2025.
-In the schedule update the logic slipped by 17 workdays to allow for additional time for outreach. - TJPA has revised the Basis of Schedule report to further define contract packaging, Master Schedule structure, and contingency time treatment.
+- o Tranche 3 Complete Partial Acquisitions Appraisals by July 2027 - o Tranche 3 Complete Partial Acquisitions by June 2028 - o NTP Civil and Tunnel Contract by June 2028 - Complete shaft 1, adit and mined excavation by November 2031Complete Track and Rail Systems by January 2034. - o Complete testing and commissioning by December 2034. - o Complete Pre-Revenue testing by May 2035. - o Target Start of Revenue Service May 31, 2035. - It had been previously reported that the schedule for securing a street vacation had been compressed and accelerated to match the construction need date to start Utility Relocations.
+The public outreach is slated for early 2025, anticipating that letters of consent will be sent to adjoining property owners in the Spring of 2025. - TJPA has revised the Basis of Schedule report to further define contract packaging, Master Schedule structure, and contingency time treatment.
 The PMOC has reviewed the report and finds that it adequately supports and details the Master Schedule approach and methodology. - The ROW parcels have been divided into tranches and included in the new Master Schedule.
 Implementing this allows the TJPA team to move forward with the acquisitions and appraisals process in a staggered manner which is reflective of parcels' need dates.
 It allows the team to pursue activities that can be advanced to meet project needs.
 Two historical properties are proposed for acquisition and demolition.
-The TJPA coordinated with the State Historic Preservation Officer (SHPO) received approval for the approach to recordation of those properties in advance of demolition. - Securing ROW has been a critical component of the project.
+The TJPA coordinated with the State Historic Preservation Officer (SHPO) and received approval for the approach to recordation of those properties in advance of demolition. - Securing ROW has been a critical component of the project.
 The timing of Real Estate activities has been adjusted for several schedule updates and is cause for concern.
 There can be many unknowns in the acquisitions and when they are part of the critical path it has the potential to create new project risks.
 TJPA has identified 4 tranches to track based on need.
 TJPA has analyzed and adjusted the ROW schedule to coincide with the needs for parcels.
-This is a continuing effort and for the current schedule update the Tranche 1 has been rescheduled by 133 workdays into a later time frame.
+This is a continuing effort and, for example, the Tranche 1 activities had previously been rescheduled by 133 workdays into a later time frame.
 Because Tranche 1 has been delayed to August 2025, it impacts subsequent appraisal, acquisition, demolition and construction activities.
-The following table shows the relative status of the tranches as reported in the current Master Schedule update.
+The following table shows the relative status of the tranches as reported in the current Master Schedule update. - In continuing focus, the February 2025 Master Schedule provided the following status of the Real Estate procurement.
+Because the Real Estate procurement process has the potential to affect the overall project status, it is monitored closely, and any month to month changes are noted.